Sparking a shared charging revolution

 The problem

-Woolworths, a major Australian grocery brand, wanted to electrify their fleet of 4.5-tonne last-mile delivery vans in Sydney.
-However, fulfilling their charging needs using the space at their own site wasn’t possible; the vans just didn’t fit.
-More than this, even with the right charging pattern, there wasn’t enough power at their sites.
+Woolworths, Australia’s largest grocery brand, wanted to electrify their fleet of 4.5-tonne last-mile delivery trucks at one of its major distribution centres in Sydney.
+However, fulfilling their charging needs at that site wasn’t possible due to space and power constraints.
 They needed an innovative solution.

 02.